Wrangell Mountains-St. Elias National Park and Preserve, McCarthy, Alaska, 2016

 Because of the discovery of high-grade copper ore in the Wrangell Mountains in 1900, the Alaska Syndicate was born.
-Made up of wealthy families (Havemayer, J.P.
-Morgan, and Guggenheim) they formed the Kennecott Copper Corporation to develop several mining claims in the area.
+Made up of wealthy families, Havemayer, J.P.
+Morgan and Guggenheim, they formed the Kennecott Copper Corporation to develop several mining claims in the area.
 Seeing an opportunity, John Barrett homesteaded land at the mouth of McCarthy Creek in 1906.
-In 1907, construction of the Copper River & Northwest Railway began, stretching from the shipping docks of Cordova to the mill at Kennecott, some 200 miles.
-Barrett then leased his land to the railway for a train depot and the locomotive turn table.
-McCarthy soon became the support town for Kennecott miners and mill workers, its culture the hub of prostitution and alcohol, which were strictly forbidden in the company town of Kennecott five miles up the side of the Root Glacier.
+In 1907, construction of the Copper River & Northwest Railway began, stretching from the shipping docks of Cordova to the mill at Kennecott some 200 miles away.
+Barrett then leased his land to the railway for a train depot and locomotive turn table.
+McCarthy soon became the support town for Kennecott miners and mill workers, its culture the hub of prostitution and alcohol, which were strictly forbidden in the company town of Kennecott five miles up the side of Root Glacier.